Chelsea summer transfer window 2025: Top targets, budget, most likely signings and priority positions

 Budgets

 This feels very much like a moving part this summer.
-Having spent in excess of £1bn since their arrival, Boehly and Clearlake have already invested an astronomical amount of money into Chelsea across the last three years.
+Having spent in excess of £1bn since their arrival, Boehly and Clearlake have already invested an astronomical amount of money into Chelsea over the last three years.

-Combined with the expected sales, loan fees and reducing the wage bill between now and September, Maresca can expect to have a transfer warchest should he wish to use it.
+Combined with the expected sales, loan fees and reducing the wage bill between now and September, Enzo Maresca can expect to have a transfer warchest should he wish to use it.

 Most likely signings